Are you a student who wants to do online school (but your parents won’t allow you)?

 - Fewer subjects to pick from.
 (I’m currently doing 4 subjects at my current score while in my old public school, you get to choose 6 subjects to choose from.)

 - You can’t do the hands-on activity (such as projects, pairing up activities, class sports, science experiments etc.)

 - Moments That Basically Sum Up My Primary School Memories | Part 1

 - Moments That Basically Sum Up My Primary School Memories | Part 2

 As I’ve said, I’ve only been doing online school for 2 weeks now.

 I’m going, to be honest with you.
 I like it.

-What’s even better is that you can do it in whatever, eat whenever and anywhere (with an internet access of course!).
+What’s even better is that you can do it in whatever, eat whenever and anywhere (with internet access of course!)

 I suggest to NOT do online school if you are very social or you get distracted too easily.

 - Heres What No One Tells You About Social Media Comparison